At Juniata, we are committed to affordability, knowing that families are making an

 investment and often using loans to finance their education.

-comparable to the national rate.
-We also have an exceptionally low default rate of
+and grants.
+We also have an exceptionally low default rate of 3%, compared to the

 To learn how Juniata may help you manage the cost of an education, use the Personal